MajorcaDevs/mdbackup/README.md

-          "acct":  "(optional) Account information for the user", "keyFile": "(optional) If needed, define a custom key file", "certFile": "(optional) If needed, define a custom certificate file" }
+          "acct":  "(optional) Account information for the user", "keyFile": "(optional) If needed, define a custom key file", "certFile": "(optional) If needed, define a custom certificate file" },
+        {
+          "type": "sftp",
+          "backupsPath": "Path in the SFTP where the backups will be located", "host": "Host where the SFTP server is located", "port": "(optional) Port of the SFTP server (by default 22)", "user": "User to connect to the SFTP server", "password": "(optional) Password for the user",
+          "privateKey": "(optional) Private Key in base64",
+          "privateKeyPath": "(optional) Private Key file path",
+          "allowAgent": "(optional) if true, then the connection will interact with the SSH Agent, false if this behaviour is not desired (false by default)", "compress": "(optional) if true, then the connection is compressed (false by default)", "knownHostsPolicy": "(optional) Changes the Known Hosts Policy. 'reject' will reject any connection to a server that is not known (default behaviour), 'auto-add' will add to the known-hosts list this server, 'ignore' will print a warning but it will let you connect.", "hostKeysFilePath": "(optional) Path to the known-hosts file", "disableHostKeys": (optional) If set to false, it won't load any known-hosts file (by default is true)" }
     ],
     "hooks": {